NTSB probing aborted landings at Reagan National Airport prompted by nearby Army helicopter

 The Federal Aviation Administration, which is also investigating, said air traffic controllers instructed Delta flight 1671 and Republic flight 5825 “to perform go-arounds at the Reagan Washington National Airport due to a Priority Air Transport helicopter inbound to the Pentagon Army Heliport” around 2:30 p.m.
 ET on Thursday.

-In a statement, US Army spokesperson Capt.
-Victoria Goldfedib said, “A UH-60 Blackhawk was directed by Pentagon Air Traffic Control to conduct a ‘go-around,’ overflying the Pentagon helipad in accordance with approved flight procedures.
+In a Sunday statement, US Army spokesperson Capt.
+Victoria Goldfedib said, “While conducting flight operations into the Pentagon in accordance with published FAA flight routes and DCA Air Traffic Control, a UH-60 Blackhawk initiated a ‘go-around’ after Pentagon Air Traffic Control told them they were not cleared to land, overflying the Pentagon helipad while maintaining all approved flight procedures.
 As a result, DCA Air Traffic Control issued a ‘go-around’ to two civil fixed wing aircraft to ensure the appropriate deconfliction of airspace.”

 Goldfedib added that the incident is being investigated.
 “The United States Army remains committed to aviation safety and conducting flight operations within all approved guidelines and procedures,” she said.